 Avila’s is also located on Maple Avenue in Dallas, and has an all star plate of enchiladas.
 They were also featured on the Food Network, so must be true?
 (They are really good.)

-And finally, if you name your restaurant enchilada’s you best serve a great version.
+If you name your restaurant enchilada’s you best serve a great version.
 Enchilada’s on Greenville does just that.